 – Section established in 2016.

-– Existing fellowship program in collaboration with a private hospital in Korean hospital for the past 3 years.
-It is a 2 years training program, spending 1 week/month at the Korean hospital.
+– Existing fellowship program in collaboration with a private hospital in Korea for the past 3 years.
+It is a 2-year training program, spending 1 week/month at the Korean hospital.

 – July 2018: KUMC radiology sent a team of neuro and body interventional radiologists to perform hands on training and reading room case discussions at St. Paul.

 – July 2019: Body IR fellow sent hands on training, reading room case discussions at St. Paul.
 Sent with 100 lbs of IR supplies

 – Plan: Working with RAD-AID to establish a fellowship training program based at St. Paul starting January, 2020.
 IR attending from different countries in the world will be taking part in training the fellows.